Skip to content

 uv.toml files take precedence over pyproject.toml files, so if both uv.toml and pyproject.toml files are present in a directory, configuration will be read from uv.toml, and [tool.uv] section in the accompanying pyproject.toml will be ignored.

-If both project- and user-level configuration are found, the settings will be merged, with the project-level configuration taking precedence.
-Specifically, if a string, number, or boolean is present in both tables, the project-level value will be used, and the user-level value will be ignored.
+For example, if a string, number, or boolean is present in both the project- and user-level configuration tables, the project-level value will be used, and the user-level value will be ignored.
 If an array is present in both tables, the arrays will be concatenated, with the project-level settings appearing earlier in the merged array.

 Settings provided via environment variables take precedence over persistent configuration, and settings provided via the command line take precedence over both.